 Tips To Follow At The Archives

-There are a number of tips that you can follow that will help you get the most out of your experience at the archives.
+There are several tips that you can follow that will help you get the most out of your experience at the archives.

 If you require help at any time then please ask a member of staff for help.
 That’s what they are there for.

 Please bring stationary and devices that you will need while you are in the archives.
 Also, a sweater/jumper is advisable as the rooms will be cooler than outside.
 This is to help preserve the materials.

 This will help you for your next visit as you will know what you have already viewed.

-While you are viewing any material you may come across a mistake.
+While you view any material you may come across a mistake.
 Please inform a member of staff.

 When you arrive at the archives request the most important materials first.
-Then you can concentrate on lesser important stuff.
+Then you can concentrate on the lesser important stuff.

-By making connections with other researchers they maybe able to help further your research.
+Please make connections with other researchers as they may be able to help further your research.
 You may ask a staff member if there is anyone else doing the same research.

 What Can You Bring Into The Archives?

-There are a number of restrictions that you will need to abide to before you are granted access into the archives.
+There are many restrictions that you will need to abide by before you can gain access to the archives.

 No food, drink, or gum

-This guideline is pretty much self explanatory.
-Obviously if you may irreparably damage records if you spill anything onto them.
+This guideline is pretty much self-explanatory.
+You can irreparably damage records if you spill anything onto them.

-Another reason for this restriction is that food may attract insects and rodents into the building and may as a result damage/destroy the records.
+Another reason for this restriction is that food may attract insects and rodents into the building and may as result damage/destroy the records.

 No coats, bags, or umbrellas

 One thing to deter theft is the removal of coats, bags, and umbrellas from the research rooms.
 You can store these items in a locker that is provided free of charge.

-One other reason is that it can be distracting for other patrons if you are rummaging through your bag.
+One other reason for this rule is that it can distracte other patrons if you are rummaging through your bag.